-Grandparents are often there for the big events in their grandchildren’s lives—birthdays, holidays, awards assemblies, sports events.
-Of course, they want to be involved in the really big one – college.
+Grandparents are often there for the big events in their grandchildren’s lives—birthdays, holidays, awards assemblies, and sports events.

 Is Paying College Tuition Exempt From Gift Tax?

 A grandparent can pay for college tuition and they may consider it a gift, but luckily the Internal Revenue Service (IRS) doesn’t.
 Typically, the full cost of college tuition would run afoul of the IRS’s limits on gift taxes for gifts greater than $17,000 per year, but if the money is going straight to the college and is for tuition, there is another way.